martin-henz/martin-henz/_posts/2022-02-17-the_y_combinator_explained_with_javascript.md

 Another function needs to be created to keep on cycling through `try_fact`-`next_try_fact`, without `try_fact` having to reference itself.
-The `get_next_try_fact` function will return the next `try_fact` function to `try_fact`, so it doesn't have to refer to itself.
+The `get_next_try_fact` function will return the next `try_fact` function to `try_fact`, so it doesn't have to refer to itself, [as shown here](https://share.sourceacademy.org/efg1e):
 ```js
 const make_real_fact =
     make_fact => {